“Out of intense complexities, intense simplicities emerge”. W. S. Churchill.

 buy stuff.
 So the whole economy is based on Government money.

-So, how does taxation work?
+So howw does taxation work?
 It’s actually a sort of regulating valve, which prevents the economy from over-heating.
-It regulates the amount of money sloshing around, and under-pins the economy.
-It can be used to damp down demand, if for a while, there aren’t enough people/materials resources to be utilised.
+Amongst other things, It regulates the amount of money sloshing around, and under-pins the economy.
+It can be used to damp down demand, if for a while, if there aren’t enough people/materials resources to be utilised.
 My third piece, “Let’s talk about taxes”, explains this more, and talks about what else tax does.
 Our tax system is fairly efficient (except when we allow large multi-national companies, or very rich people, to pull a fast one.) .
 But, taxation is not a government’s source of money to spend.

 The money collected in tax is just cancelled on the master balance-sheet, the same one that is used to spend.

 If you are uncomfortable with the realisation that the UK Government can spend as much as it chooses to, you may be glad to hear that there is a situation where Governments need to rein in spending, or take back money through taxation.

 that?
 It is when: